Dolly Castro Exudes Jungle Vibes In Leopard-Print Swimsuit

 The Instagram sensation also wore several accessories to complete her look.
 This included a pair of sunglasses, which had a slight cat-eye with a light-colored frame.
 She also wore hoop earrings with white, circular accents.
 Dolly opted to keep things simple and didn’t wear a necklace or any bracelets.
 However, her pink manicure was visible, along with her dark-toned lipstick.

-Dolly smiled widely for the shot, and appeared to be having a great time.
+Dolly smiled widely for the shot and appeared to be having a great time.

 Many of Dolly’s fans took the time to respond to the photo.